MarcinOrlowski/laravel-api-response-builder/docs/docs.md

  As described in `Configuration` section, once you get `map` configured, you most likely will not be in need to manually refer error messages - `ResponseBuilder` will do that for you and you optionally just need to pass array with placeholders' substitution (hence the order of arguments for `errorXXX()` methods). `ResponseBuilder` utilised standard Laravel's `Lang` class to deal with messages, so all localization features are supported.

 ----

 ## Handling Exceptions API way ##

  Properly designed REST API should never hit consumer with anything but JSON.
 While it looks like easy task, there's always chance for unexpected issue to occur.
 So we need to expect unexpected and be prepared when it hit the fan.
 This means not only things like uncaught exception but also Laravel's maintenance mode can pollute returned API responses which is unfortunately pretty common among badly written APIs.
 Do not be one of them, and take care of that in advance with couple of easy steps.
  With Laravel this can be achieved with custom Exception Handler and `ResponseBuilder` comes with ready-to-use Handler as well.
-See [exceptions.md](exceptions.md) for easy setup information.
+See [Exception Handling with Response Builder](exceptions.md) for easy setup information.

 ----